• Register

 Authors

-2 Assistant Professor of Electronic Learning Department in Medical Sciences, Faculty of Medical Education and Learning Technologies, Shahid Beheshti University of Medical Sciences, Tehran, Iran
+2 Department of E-Learning in Medical Sciences, Faculty of Medical Education and Learning Technologies, Shahid Beheshti University of Medical Sciences, Tehran, Iran.

-3 Michigan Poison & Drug Information Center, Wayne State University School of Medicine, Detroit, MI, USA.
+3 Michigan Drug and Poison Information Center, Wayne State University School of Medicine, Detroit, Michigan, USA.

 ,